ValenceElectron/dynamate/README.md

 Dynamate is a graphics engine for building small, 2D graphics applications that run in transparent windows!

 Dynamate reads from the "dynamate/scenes" directory and draws the scenes as specified.
-It reads objects, textures, and shaders from scenes stored in the "scenes" dynamate/directory, sends them into the OpenGL rendering pipeline, and they then get drawn to your screen.
+The intent is to use Dynamate to "decorate" your desktop and make it come alive a bit more than with just a live wallpaper.

+# To Note

+Dynamate is a work in progress.
+A solid foundation has been laid, but it's still very much in an early alpha phase.
+Currently, Dynamate only loads the default scene (scenes/default/), and it cannot yet handle textures and animations.
+If you want to create your own scene, create a backup of /default/ first with a different name, then proceed to edit the default index.txt.

+# Dependencies

+- glfw3
+- glm
+- glew
+- freeglut
+- Support for OpenGL 4.6

+# Build From Source

+  - cd into the project "dynamate" directory
+  - run 'make'
+  - run Dynamate with "./main"

 # How To Create a Scene